MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/buy-remote-assist.md

     ![Screenshot of the admin portal.](./media/buy_1.png "Admin Portal")

-2. Make sure the **Try the new admin center** toggle is turned off.
+2. Make sure the **Try the new admin center** option is turned off.

 3. In the left navigation bar, select **Billing** > **Purchase Services**.